 Freetesting.hiv is powered by SH:24 CIC, a not-for-profit digital sexual health service, developed in partnership with the NHS.

-Public Health England commission SH:24 to deliver freetesting.hiv for Local Authorities across England, should they choose to fund this service for their residents.
+The Department of Health and Social Care commissions SH:24 to deliver Freetesting.hiv for local authorities across England, should they choose to fund this service for their residents.

-National promotion of the service is supported by the National HIV Prevention Programme (It Starts With Me / HIV Testing Week) delivered by Terrence Higgins Trust.
+National promotion of the service is supported by the National HIV Prevention Programme (It Starts With Me/National HIV Testing Week) delivered by Terrence Higgins Trust.